Tommy (1975 film): Quintaphonic Sound

 The original release of Tommy used a sound system devised by sound engineer John Mosely called "Quintaphonic Sound".
 At the time that the film was in production, various "Quadraphonic" (four-speaker) sound systems were being marketed to the domestic HiFi market.
 Some of these were so-called matrix systems that combined the four original channels into two, which could be recorded on or transmitted by, existing two-channel stereo systems such as LP records or FM radio.
 John Mosely used one of these systems (QS Regular Matrix from Sansui) to record front left, front right, back left, and back right channels on the left and right tracks of a four-track magnetic striped print of the Cinemascope type.
 A discrete centre channel was also recorded on the centre track of the print.
 The fourth (surround) track on the striped print was left unused.
 In addition, John Mosely used dbx noise reduction on the magnetic tracks.

 Unlike the usual multiple small surround speakers used in cinemas, the Quintaphonic system specified just two rear speakers, but of the same type as those used at the front.

 One problem that arose was that by the 1970s the four-track magnetic sound system was largely moribund.
 Only a few theatres were equipped with the necessary magnetic playback heads and other equipment; of those that did in many cases, it was not in working order.
 Thus, in addition to installing the extra electronics and rear speakers, John Mosely and his team had to repair and align the basic magnetic playback equipment.
 Each theatre that showed Tommy using the Quintaphonic system accordingly had to be specially prepared to take the film.
 In this respect there is a similarity between Tommy and Walt Disney's Fantasia, for which a special sound system (Fantasound) had been devised and required each theatre that showed it in the original release to be specially prepared.
-Also, like Fantasound, Quintaphonic Sound was never used again (five-channel stereo, in the form of 5.1 surround sound, eventually made a comeback).
+Also, like Fantasound, Quintaphonic Sound was never used again (five-channel audio, in the form of 5.1 surround sound, eventually made a comeback).

 Tommy was later released with mono, conventional four-track magnetic and Dolby Stereo soundtracks.

+The Quintaphonic Sound mix was restored for the DVD and Blu-ray release of the film.